 - Trust your instincts: if you do not feel comfortable with your therapist, move on.

-Scheduling an appointment for Child Sexual Abuse at Thriveworks Raleigh
+Scheduling an appointment for Child Sexual Abuse at Thriveworks in Raleigh

-Thriveworks Raleigh offers counseling for child sexual abuse survivors because support is available.
+Thriveworks offers counseling for child sexual abuse survivors in Raleigh, NC.
 We work with children and adults.
 When you call to schedule an appointment, you may be meeting with your counselor the following day.
 We accept many different forms of insurance.
 We also offer weekend and evening sessions.
 Let’s work on understanding and healing together.